 California Learner’s Permit: A First-Time Teen Driver Guide

-Teens excited to get behind the wheel in the state of California will find their start with a learner’s permit.
-Before long they’ll get a provisional license giving more freedom.
-Then, finally transition to a full driver’s license with unrestricted access to the roads.
+Teens excited to get behind the wheel in California will find their start with a learner’s permit.
+Before long, they’ll get a provisional license giving them more freedom.
+Then, finally, transition to a full driver’s license with unrestricted access to the roads.

-A learner’s permit gives teens real experience before fully licensed.
+A learner’s permit gives teens real experience before they are fully licensed.
 Below, you’ll find what’s needed to get a California learner’s permit.

 Get a California Learner’s Permit

-Note: Those teens between the ages of 14 – 18 undergoing hardship may apply for a Junior Permit with the Form DL 120 (Application for Junior Permit).
+Note: Those teens aged 14 – 18 undergoing hardship may apply for a Junior Permit with Form DL 120 (Application for Junior Permit).

 About the Driver Education or Driving Training Certificate